civol/HDLRuby/README.md

 While a circuit can be generated from the code given above, a benchmark must be provided to test it.
 Such benchmark as described by constructs called timed behavior that give the evolution of signals depending of the time.
-For example the following code simulates the previous D-FF for 4 cycles of 20ns each, with reset on the first cycle, set of signal `d` to 1 for the third cycle and set of this signal to 0 for the last.
+For example, the following code simulates the previous D-FF for 4 cycles of 20ns each, with reset on the first cycle, set of signal `d` to 1 for the third cycle and set of this signal to 0 for the last.